owncloud-archive/documentation/developer_manual/app/fundamentals/backgroundjobs.rst

 .. literalinclude:: ../examples/cron/SomeTask.php
    :language: php

-Register the class with ownCloud
+Register the Class with ownCloud
 ================================

 Next, you need to register the job as a background job.